 Two military units of the GRU, for example, carried out the computer intrusions into the Clinton Campaign, DNC, and DCCC: Military Units 26165 and 74455.
 Military Unit 26165 is a GRU cyber unit dedicated to targeting military, political, governmental, and non-governmental organizations outside Russia, including in the United States.5 The unit was sub-divided into departments with different specialties.
-For example, one department developed specialized malicious software (malware), while another department conducted large-scale spearphishing campaigns.6
+For example, one department developed specialized malicious software (malware), while another department conducted large-scale spearphishing campaigns.

 GRU officers gained access to the DNC network via a virtual private network (VPN) connection between the DCCC and DNC networks.
 Unit 26165 compromised more than 30 computers on the DNC network, including the DNC mail server and shared file server and implanted on the DCCC and DNC networks two types of customized malware, including one known as "X-Agent" and "X-Tunnel," Mimikatz, a credential-harvesting tool, and rar.exe, a tool used in these intrusions to compile and compress materials for exfiltration.
-X-Agent was a multifunction hacking tool that allowed Unit 26165 to log keystrokes, take screenshots, and gather other data about the infected computers (e.g., file directories and operating systems).
+X-Agent was a multi-function hacking tool that allowed Unit 26165 to log keystrokes, take screenshots, and gather other data about the infected computers (e.g., file directories and operating systems).

-X-Tunnel was a hacking tool that created an encrypted connection between the victim DCCC/DNC computers and GRU-controlled computers that was capable of large-scale data
+X-Tunnel was a hacking tool that created an encrypted connection between the victim DCCC/DNC computers and GRU-controlled computers that was capable of large-scale data transfers.
+GRU officers then used X-Tunnel to exfiltrate stolen data from the victim computers.
+To operate X-Agent and X-Tunnel on the DCCC and DNC networks, Unit 26165 officers set up a group of computers outside those networks to communicate with the implanted malware.

-6 Military Unit 74455 is a related GRU unit with multiple departments that engaged in cyber operations.
+4 Military Unit 74455 is a related GRU unit with multiple departments that engage in cyber operations.
 Unit 74455 assisted in the release of documents stolen by Unit 26165, the promotion of those releases, and the publication of anti-Clinton content on social media accounts operated by the GRU.
 Officers from Unit 74455 separately hacked computers belonging to state boards of elections, secretaries of state, and U.S. companies that supplied software and other technology related to the administration of U.S. elections.